Gurobi/gurobi-modelanalyzer/docs/source/quickstart_scaling.rst

 :py:func:`~gurobi_modelanalyzer.scale_model` returns a fully constructed :ref:`ScaledModel <APIScaledModelLabel>` object.
-You can inspect it before solving — for example, examine the scaling factors, check coefficient ranges, or inspect variables and constraints — and call ``optimize()`` only when ready.
+You can inspect it before calling ``optimize()``, for example by examining the scaling factors, checking coefficient ranges, or inspecting variables and constraints.

 The scaled model is solved in the transformed space.
 To retrieve the solution values in the original variable space: